christianalfoni/christianalfoni.com/articles/taking-immer-one-step-further.md

 Now we see the boilerplate emerging.
 Because the object returned from the **useSelector** callback is new every time, we need to pass a second argument to let it know how to figure out when the state has actually changed.
 Also we see a duplicate destructuring, it is not ideal.

-Since Immer tells us exactly what state changes we can track what state components are looking at and match this data.
+Since Immer tells us exactly what state has changed we can track what state components are looking at and match this data.
 We create a proxy which wraps the current state of the app and track whatever the component accesses.
 This allows us to express the selectors as:

 ```tsx
 function MyComponent() {